15 Top-Rated Family Adventure Holidays

 Accommodation: Best Hotels at the Grand Canyon

 Few places on Earth can offer the diversity of nature and landscapes that Costa Rica has, and ecotourism is one of its biggest draws.
 One of the most popular areas to visit is Manuel Antonio National Park, which can be explored independently or with the help of knowledgeable guides who know the best spots for viewing sloths, capuchin monkeys, howler monkeys, and squirrel monkeys.
-The park is also home to a beach that is excellent for those learning to surf.
+The town of Manuel Antonio is also home to a beach that is excellent for those learning to surf.

 Adventurous families can get a thrilling perspective of the rainforests by taking canopy tours, which provide tourists with a bird's-eye view from canopy bridges and ziplines.
 These are available in most of the national parks, but the Santa Elena Cloud Forest Reserve and Monteverde Cloud Forest Reserve have a wide array of options.